 Education Essentials for Students with Idiopathic Hypersomnia

-Backstory: Participants at the 2015 Atlanta HF Conference included K-12 and college students and their families.
+Participants at the 2015 Atlanta HF Conference included K-12 and college students and their families.
 Conversations with, feedback from, and comments by students and their loved ones brought to light unmet educational needs across grade levels for information, direction, and support.
-Shortly thereafter, the Foundation launched a two-prong approach to meet those three (3) needs.
+Shortly thereafter, educator and HF Board Member Mary A. King, EdD, launched a two-pronged approach to meet those needs for students in K-12 and Higher Education.

-K-12 Education Program: The seeds of the K-12 Education Program are embedded in the HF 2015 Atlanta Conference and workshops focused on school issues (504 Plans, IEPs, Assistive Technology), followed by a four-part series by Kate Pece MEd featured in SomnusNooze (Crash Course: Public School Accommodations for Children with Hypersomnia).
-Throughout the 2015/16 school year, volunteers collaborated and lent their professional expertise to develop several guides for parents, students, and physicians, for posting to the Hypersomnia Foundation website.
-Beyond these guides, we hope to provide links to additional resources by early 2018.
+The concept for the K-12 Education Program originated in the HF 2015 Atlanta Conference and workshops focused on school issues (504 Plans, IEPs, Assistive Technology), followed by a four-part series by Kate Pece, MEd, featured in SomnusNooze (Crash Course: Public School Accommodations for Children with Hypersomnia).
+Throughout the 2015/16 school year, volunteers collaborated and lent their professional expertise to develop several guides for parents, students, and physicians.
+The project continues to develop, and guides will be updated as needed.

 K-12 Directory of Guides